rosskoval/multimodal_ts_ff/README.md

 ## Data

-We source Reported Earnings per Share (EPS) and Analyst Consensus Estimates of EPS from FactSet Fundamentals and Consensus Estimates, respectively, to compute the Earnings Surprise target variable.
-We collect English conference calls from FactSet Document Distributor.
+We source Reported Earnings per Share (EPS) and Analyst Consensus Estimates of EPS from FactSet Fundamentals (https://go.factset.com/marketplace/catalog/product/factset-fundamentals) and Consensus Estimates (https://go.factset.com/marketplace/catalog/product/factset-estimates-consensus), respectively, to compute the Earnings Surprise target variable.
+We collect English conference calls from FactSet Document Distributor (https://go.factset.com/marketplace/catalog/product/factset-document-distributor-xml-transcripts).

 We source raw company filings (10Ks) from the Notre Dame Software Repository for Accounting and Finance (https://sraf.nd.edu/sec-edgar-data/).
 We apply extensive preprocessing to extract Section 7A: Management Discussion and Analysis (MDA).
 We use a variety of regular expressions to extract the MDA section and filter the resulting section text for quality in a refined iterative process.
 Please see Appendix A in our publication for further details on the data curation process.